Theorrax/odin-recipes/README.md

 Some of the basic goals are to create an HTML boilerplate, and include images and hyperlinks (both absolute and relative).
 This will also be the first project to practice using Git & Github with the Linux kernel to practice commits.
 Once this project is completed it will demostrate mastery of basic HTML, and start to create proficiency with Git and Github.

+Reflection
+After completing the project, I feel much more confident using HTML and some basic terminal commands.
+This completed project gives me the energy to move on to other, more challenging things, next stop is CSS!